Yanlewen/TradeTrap/README.md

   </tr>
 </table>

-> The same attack script behaves differently across base models, but the outcome is identical: profits disappear fast.
-No matter how polished the agent looks, one poisoned signal can wipe out double-digit gains in seconds — relying blindly on automated trading is a high-risk bet.
+> The identical attack produces different trajectories per base model, yet the verdict is consistent: profits dissolve quickly, and the agent’s “confidence interval” is far narrower than assumed.
+Even mild poisoning can trigger double-digit drawdowns in seconds.

 ---
 ## 🧬 Why Our Attack Works